 What events have the Equality Council been involved in?

-In 2018/19 the Equality Council continues take a lead on inclusion across the school.
+The Equality Council continues take a lead on inclusion across the school.

-The council have initiated a campaign to ‘Show racism the Red Card’ and built support leading an assembly.
+During Black History Month The Equality Council led an assembly to launch the anti-racist campaign to ‘Show racism the Red Card’ and built support and understanding leading an assembly.
 They posted this message on giant red cards around the school and spent the day promoting equality, fairness and a stand against racism.
 Pupils wore something red to show their support for the campaign.
+The council also collected titles of books from their classmates that they felt 'represented them'.
+In order to ensure our library was representative of all our pupils, this list was handed to Reading Ambassadors and purchased for the library.

 The badge